nicoandra/hhc2018/README.md

 The DNA needs to contain the numbers mapped only.
 So AT, TA, CG, GC.
-There's a DNA listed [here](https://www.ncbi.nlm.nih.gov/Class/MLACourse/Modules/BLAST/q_jurassicparkDNA.html) which won't work because it contains other symbols, like TT.
+There's a DNA listed [here](https://www.ncbi.nlm.nih.gov/Class/MLACourse/Modules/BLAST/q_jurassicparkDNA.html) which won't work because it contains non-accepted symbols, like TT.

 The decoding function reads as follows:
 `decodeDNASequence: e => b.unpack((e.match(/..?/g) || []).map(e => h[e]).join(""), 4),`

-Deobfuscated would be:
+Deobfuscated would be (not tested):

 `decodeDNASequence: (e) => {